-Yu Wang, Pei-Min Chen, Rong-Bin Liu.
+Wang Y, Chen PM, Liu RB.
 Advance in plasma SEPT9 gene methylation assay for colorectal cancer early detection.
 World J Gastrointest Oncol 2017; In press INTRODUCTION

 Colorectal cancer (CRC) is one of the most common malignant tumors of the digestive system and results in significant morbidity and mortality.
 As it is estimated, there were approximately 135,430 new cases of colorectal cancer, including men and women, in 2017[1].
 The incidence is higher in men than women and markedly increases with age[2].
-CRC kills almost 700000 people every year, making it the world's fourth deadliest cancer (after lung, liver and stomach cancers)[3].
+CRC kills almost 700,000 people every year, making it the world's fourth deadliest cancer (after lung, liver and stomach cancers)[3].
 As research has shown, the incidence and mortality rates of CRC vary up to 10-fold worldwide, with distinct gradients across human development, pointing towards widening disparities and an increasing burden in countries in transition[4].
 In general, its incidence and mortality rates are still rising rapidly in many low-income and middle-income countries.

 The initial symptoms of colorectal cancer, however, are atypical, leading to a poor prognosis and high fatality rate.
 Therefore, screening of CRC in the population is of great significance for its early diagnosis and treatment.
 Currently, CRC screening approaches are divided into two categories: invasive and noninvasive methods.
 The invasive methods, such as colonoscopy, remain the main screening tools due to their very good diagnostic performance, enabling the detection and removal of precancerous lesions [5].
 However, it requires thorough bowel preparations.
 Additionally, discomfort and privacy infringement contribute to poor compliance among patients.
 Non-invasive screening approaches, which include fecal occult blood tests (FOBT), fecal immunochemical tests (FITs) and carcinoembryonic antigen (CEA), are more easily acceptable.
 However, their effectiveness may not be guaranteed.
 Although various guideline-recommended methods are available for CRC detection, patient compliance remains low.
 The data in 2013 showed that only approximately 57% of eligible adults adhered to the screening recommendations provided by the United States Preventive Services Task Force[6].
 Thus, it is very important to develop an efficient approach to enhance patient compliance that can be applied to screening the general population.

 Studies[7-9] have shown that the DNA methylation of certain genes is closely related to the development of colorectal cancer.
-Andrew D Beggs et al[10] verified that methylation changes contribute substantially to the progression from normal mucosa to adenoma and to carcinoma; for instance, GRASP, which encodes the general receptor for phosphoinositide 1-associated scaffold protein, was differentially methylated in colorectal cancer.
+Beggs et al[10] verified that methylation changes contribute substantially to the progression from normal mucosa to adenoma and to carcinoma; for instance, GRASP, which encodes the general receptor for phosphoinositide 1-associated scaffold protein, was differentially methylated in colorectal cancer.
 Aberrant DNA methylation in the genome may contribute to malignant transformation by silencing multiple tumor-suppressor genes.
 This type of epigenetic alteration is believed to occur early in tumor development and may precede genetic changes[11].
 In recent years, SEPT9 gene methylation has been recognized as a hotspot and is considered to be a specific biomarker of the early stages of colorectal cancer.
 It may be a reliable indicator for screening CRC among high-risk individuals.
 This paper reviews the progress in the plasma-based SEPT9 gene methylation assay for the detection of colorectal cancer.

 SEPT9